jacinyan/invision-itf-dev/README.md

 ## TODO

+- Further review and adjustment on certain responsive design decisions
+- Code splitting for production and development environments with webpack
 - Deployment
-- Minor layout fixes in the latest section
-- Code splitting for production and development environments with webpack